gruntjs/grunt-contrib-connect/README.md

 Type: `Integer`
 Default: `8000`

 The port on which the webserver will respond.
-The task will fail if the specified port is already in use.
+The task will fail if the specified port is already in use unless you pass `true` to the [useAvailablePort](#useavailableport).
 You can use the special values `0` or `'?'` to use a system-assigned port.

+#### useAvailablePort
+Type: `Boolean`
+Default: `false`

+If the specified port is in use, the task will fail.
+Change this to `true` to have it look for the next available port.

 #### protocol
 Type: `String`